The Best Ski Resorts for Night Skiing in North America

 Stevens Pass, Washington

 East of Seattle 80 miles is Stevens Pass, another great major ski resort with night skiing operations.
 Night skiing typically kicks off at Stevens Pass early in the season, and goes until early- to mid-March.
 Night skiing operates from 3-10 p.m., Wednesdays to Sundays.
-Stevens Pass even offers lessons and coaching programs at discounted rates on select evenings during the winter, including College Nights during Dew After Dark every Thursday from January 4 through March 14.
+Stevens Pass even offers lessons and coaching programs at discounted rates on select evenings during the winter, including College Nights during Dew After Dark every Thursday.
+Note that Stevens Pass is the only Epic Pass resort in the Pacific Northwest.

 » View Stevens Pass Lodging Options